namantam1/base64/README.md

 ### To use CLI Options

-- Compile with cli option to generate exectable.
+- Compile with cli option to generate executable.

 ```bash
 # Using make